quintende/redm-codelens/README.md

 ![codelens-github-banner](https://user-images.githubusercontent.com/17977249/163669670-1e679bda-c9d4-4a84-b669-d864db9ff09b.png)

 The RedM CodeLens provides an easy way to see the Native Method when it is called via a Native Invoker.
 It provides you with the Native Method name and its parameters.
-No more searching of Native Methods with the `Documentation` CodeLens.
+No more searching for Native Methods is required, with the `Documentation` CodeLens you can easily find more information about a Native Method.
 You have direct access to your favourite Native Method documation website.

 ## Features